hashsequence/avgCableDiameterApi/README.md

 ```

 Your moving average should be updated, if possible, once per second and, after each update, the new moving average is logged to STDOUT.

+## Design

+### Questions

+1. How should we run your solution?

+2. How long did you spend on the take home?
+What would you add to your solution if you had more time and expected it to be used in a production setting?

+3. If you used any libraries not in the language’s standard library, why did you use them?

+4. If you have any feedback, feel free to share your thoughts!